-When binary logging is not in use and gtid\next is AUTOMATIC, then no GTID is generated.
+When binary logging is not in use and gtid_next is AUTOMATIC, then no GTID is generated, which is consistent with the behavior of previous versions of MySQL.

 2.4.2 Enabling GTID Transactions Online

 This section describes how to enable GTID transactions, and optionally auto-positioning, on servers that are already online and using anonymous transactions.
 This procedure does not require taking the server offline and is suited to use in production.
 However, if you have the possibility to take the servers offline when enabling GTID transactions that process is easier.